Childhood dementia: Causes

 The majority of childhood dementia cases are caused by genetic diseases.
 More than 145 monogenic diseases have been identified that cause dementia with onset in childhood.
 Examples include lysosomal disorders such as Sanfilippo syndrome, Niemann-Pick disease type C and Neuronal Ceroid Lipofuscinoses (NCLs or Batten Disease), some mitochondrial diseases such as Leigh syndrome and peroxisomal disorders such as X-linked adrenoleukodystrophy.
 Two-thirds of the cases can be attributed to inborn errors of metabolism.

+Most childhood dementia conditions are inherited in an autosomal recessive manner, though some, such as Hunter syndrome, are x-linked inherited and a few, such as Juvenile Huntington's Disease, are autosomal dominant.

 Diagnosis

 Diagnosis typically involves a combination of biochemical testing and genetic testing, often performed around the age of four.
 Early diagnosis is crucial for managing symptoms and improving the quality of life for those affected.
 In most cases, childhood dementia is diagnosed after developmental regression is observed.

 Challenges in diagnosis

 Childhood dementia is very often diagnosed late, misdiagnosed, or not diagnosed at all.
 A correct diagnosis happens, on average, 2 years or more after symptoms become apparent.
 Additionally, children affected by childhood dementia are often misdiagnosed with: